-Written below are some of the questions that we get asked on a regular basis, from ‘how to install replacements windows?’, to technical details, and delivery times to details of our after care service.
-If you have any questions which are not listed here you can call into our office or send us an email, and one of our office staff will get back to you with the answer.
+Written below are some of the questions that we get asked on a regular basis, from ‘how to install replacement windows?’, to technical details, and delivery times to details of our aftercare service.

 How do you install replacement windows?

 Our fitters are MTC qualified, experienced teams, who have spent many years fitting windows, so you know the work is carried out by professionals.
 So our ‘how to install replacement windows’ process is seamless.

 First, we’ll remove the existing glass in a safe and controlled manner, then cut out the window frame, ready for the new replacement window.
 We will then attach the new cill to the brickwork and install the new window frame, sealing it tight internally with silicon and window trims.
 We’ll then install the glazed sealed units, clipping the glazing beads into place.
 We’ll finish up with a silicon dual seal and trim to provide a great finish and to ensure that no draughts can come around the frames, and make sure your windows and the surrounding area is clean and tidy.